Shark Island (band): 2005–2013: Gathering of the Faithful and new line-up

 In 2005, Shark Island reunited to re-record various previously written and demoed songs for the album Gathering of the Faithful, produced by guitarist Spencer Sercombe with additional production from German Villacorta and vocalist Richard Black.
 The line-up featured Black on vocals, Sercombe on guitars, piano, synthesizer and vocals, Christian Heilman on bass and new drummer, Glen Sobel, now with Alice Cooper.
 The album was released in Europe on Frontiers Records in 2006 and via Manifest Music in the U.S. in 2007.

 In 2013, Black put together a new line-up of Shark Island and played classic-era material in Europe including a show in Zagreb, Croatia.

 2019–present: New studio album

 In 2019, the band released a new studio album, Bloodline.
 The album was limited to a worldwide print of only 1111 copies.
-The Shark Island family now consists of Richard Black (vocals), Damir Simic (guitar), Alen Frjlak (drums) and returning Shark Island member Christian Heilmann (bass).
+The Shark Island family now consists of Richard Black (vocals), Damir Šimić-Shime (guitar), Alen Frjlak (drums) and returning Shark Island member Christian Heilmann (bass).
 Credit is also given to Marko Karacic (bass).
 Bloodline was produced by Alex Kane mixed by Sylvia Massy.
 The collection has ten original songs and one cover of "Policy of Truth" by Depeche Mode.